December 15, 2021

 Navneet compares her cancer journey to that of her mother’s and draws parallels of advancements in research for her treatment experience.
 She describes the time she and her husband went to the dollar store to prepare for her chemotherapy.

-As part of their work, Cancer Warrior Canada Foundation works with the community and volunteers to fund research.
-One avenue is immunotherapy which, according to Navneet, is an emerging way to beat breast cancer.
+As part of their work, Cancer Warrior Canada Foundation works with local volunteers to fund research.
+Their latest research fund is immunotherapy which, according to Navneet, is an emerging way to beat breast cancer.
 Over the past four years, the foundation has raised over $100,000CAD for cancer research.

 On December 23rd, Cancer Warrior Canada Foundation is having its fifth annual cancer awareness fundraiser gala at the Canadian Convention Centre in Brampton, where tickets cost $75CAD, and a table of eight is $550CAD.
 The raised proceeds go to breast cancer research and awareness.

-Navneet wants to remind readers to take care of their bodies, and if they need support in their cancer journey, to contact Cancer Warrior Canada Foundation.
+Navneet said the key to beating cancer is to take care of your body, and if someone needs support in their cancer journey, to contact her foundation.

 “So please take care of yourself.
 Please be mindful, especially to the women of our communities like South Asians, South East Asians, we always keep ourselves at the back.
 You know, at the front, we have our families responsibility, or work or social.
 But hey, that’s not something should be the way it should be the vice versa, that women should be first taking care of themselves.
 And she’s holding the torch, and she can then take care of others.
 So that is something we are messages that be mindful and take care of your body,” said Navneet.